 Conservation easements are flexible tools, and can be tailored to the needs of the landowner and the goals of the easement.

-The technique used to create a conservation easement is a contract between a landowner and a land trust, which contains permanent restrictions on the use or development of land.
+The technique used to create a conservation easement is a contract between a landowner and a land trust (the easement holder), which contains permanent restrictions on the use or development of land.
 The document prevents future development because it is legally recorded, although home sites can be reserved.

 The conservation easement must be for a public purpose, such as protection of wildlife habitat, protection of open space, or the preservation of farm land.
 Conservation values can be for important historic, scenic, natural or agricultural characteristics of property.
 Once identified, the conservation easement places restrictions on the property to protect these values.
-In signing an easement, the landowner is granting the easement holder the right to enforce those restrictions.
+A landowner who signs an easement is granting the easement holder the right to enforce those restrictions.

 Please contact Bob and Linda Lario for more information on conservation easements, and for a Contact List of people who can help in this process.